 http://www.ncbi.nlm.nih.gov/pubmed/22867695?tool=bestpractice.com

 Skin prick tests detect immediate immunoglobulin E (IgE) reactions, and patch testing detects delayed IgG-mediated responses.
 However, EoO is not a classic IgE- or IgG-mediated disease, and agreement between test-detected sensitisations and food triggers identified during reintroduction challenges is poor.
-In the UK, food-specific antibody testing (Ig-E or IgG-4) and antibody-directed dietary elimination are not recommended for patients with EoO.[4]Dhar A, Haboubi HN, Attwood SE, et al. British Society of Gastroenterology (BSG) and British Society of Paediatric Gastroenterology, Hepatology and Nutrition (BSPGHAN) joint consensus guidelines on the diagnosis and management of eosinophilic oesophagitis in children and adults.
+UK and US guidelines do not recommend food-specific antibody testing (Ig-E or IgG-4) and antibody-directed dietary elimination for patients with EoO.[2]Dhar A, Haboubi HN, Attwood SE, et al. British Society of Gastroenterology (BSG) and British Society of Paediatric Gastroenterology, Hepatology and Nutrition (BSPGHAN) joint consensus guidelines on the diagnosis and management of eosinophilic oesophagitis in children and adults.
 Gut.
 2022 Aug;71(8):1459-87.

 https://gut.bmj.com/content/71/8/1459